-3.17 Some planning application decisions are determined by officers using delegated powers given by the Council, more significant planning applications are usually determined at a planning committee.
-As part of its constitution the Council has a Scheme of Delegation that gives more detail in relation to when planning applications will normally be delegated and when they will be determined by committee; this is available on the Council's website.

-3.18 For each planning application to be determined by a Committee, a report will be drafted setting out the key issues, highlighting responses from the consultation on the application and containing a recommendation from the planning officer as to whether or not planning permission should be granted.
+- 3.17 Some planning application decisions are determined by officers using delegated powers given by the Council, more significant planning applications are usually determined at a planning committee.
+As part of its constitution the Council has a Scheme of Delegation3 that gives more detail in relation to when planning applications will normally be delegated and when they will be determined by committee; this is available on the Council's website. - 3.18 For each planning application to be determined by a Committee, a report will be drafted setting out the key issues, highlighting responses from the consultation on the application and containing a recommendation from the planning officer as to whether or not planning permission should be granted.
 For applications that go to Committee all of those who made representations on the planning application will be informed when the application is to be determined.
-Members of the public can attend committee meetings and those who wish to speak in relation to an application will normally be given the opportunity to do so\the process for this will be set out in the notification letter/email.

-3.19 Minor and non-contentious applications will normally be determined by council officers under delegated powers.
+Members of the public can attend committee meetings and those who wish to speak in relation to an application will normally be given the opportunity to do so; the process for this will be set out in the notification letter/email. - 3.19 Minor and non-contentious applications will normally be determined by council officers under delegated powers.
 A delegated report will be produced for each application determined in this manner.
 Other applications not subject to a delegated decision will be reported to members of the respective planning committees for determination.
-The role of case officers in determining planning applications is to interpret planning policy and material planning matters submitted by stakeholders and third-parties, and give weight to each in making a balanced recommendation or determination.

-3.20 Generally comments made on a planning application by statutory consultees will be published on the council's websites as will any comments made by members of the public with personal details redacted for data protection purposes.
-However, it should be noted that due to IT capabilities the ability to upload comments to the website will not be available in relation to planningminerals and waste applications. being dealt with by some of the North Northamptonshire area planning offices.
-Where comments are available to view on the website this will be until a decision on the application has been made.
+The role of case officers in determining planning applications is to interpret planning policy and material planning matters submitted by stakeholders and third-parties, and give weight to each in making a balanced recommendation or determination. - 3.20 Generally comments made on a planning application by statutory consultees will be published on the council's website as will any comments made by members of the public with personal details redacted for data protection purposes.
+However, it should be noted that due to IT capabilities the ability to upload comments to the website will not be available in relation to minerals and waste applications.
 Comments can be made available upon request to the case officer or area planning office handling the planning application.

-North Northamptonshire Council Constitution
+3 North Northamptonshire Council Constitution

-12 | North Northamptonshire Council - Statement of Community Involvement - post consultation draft (including track changes)
+^{12 |} North Northamptonshire Council - Statement of Community Involvement - post consultation draft (including track changes)